vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website.md

 If you still need to configure other VTEX solutions, please **use a fictitious domain name** while taking the following steps.
 Then, once you set up all the desired integrations, repeat this guide using your final domain to make your website publicly available to end-users.
 :::

-### Step 1 - Secure routing
+### Step 1 - Requirements verification

-If you have routing using ```/secure``` to use secure routes, you need make's change to use subdomain .secure for these routes.
+You need to use Gatsby 4 or Next.js.
+If you are using Gatsby 3, please contact VTEX Support prior to the next steps.

 ### Step 2 - Creating the DNS records